Sydney Wuu

 WinterOn Campus

 Favorite Class: The Practice of Science Policy and DiplomacyWow, the Practice of Science Policy and Diplomacy was a blast!
 I was eager to get to class early every day for this Public Policy seminar.
-Professor Burkins introduced me to writing effective policy memos, participating in a Model Arctic Council simulation, and presenting with a state coalition on our recommendations for SDG 7: Affordable & Clean Energy.
+Professor Burkins introduced me to writing effective policy memos, participating in a Model Arctic Council simulation, and presenting our SDG 7: Affordable & Clean Energy recommendations with a state coalition.

 SpringOn Campus